 Introduce your baby to solid foods between 4 and 6 months of age.
-The World Health Organization doesn’t recommend solid foods before 6 months.
-American Academy of Pediatrics (AAP), however, says to start solids between 4 – 6 months.
+The World Health Organization doesn’t recommend solid food before 6 months.
+American Academy of Pediatrics (AAP), however, says, you can can start giving solid food between 4 – 6 months.

 How do we know our child is ready?
 You can look for these signs that your child is developmentally ready to consume solids:

 - Your child can sit with little or no support.